quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint can cause its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
-Upon receipt, the peer MUST retire the corresponding connection IDs and send corresponding RETIRE_CONNECTION_ID frames.
-Failing to retire the connection IDs within approximately one PTO can cause packets to be delayed, lost, or cause the original endpoint to send a stateless reset in response to a connection ID it can no longer route correctly.
+Upon receipt, the peer MUST retire the corresponding connection IDs via RETIRE_CONNECTION_ID frames.
+Failure to retire the connection IDs within approximately one PTO can cause packets to be delayed, lost, or cause the original endpoint to send a stateless reset in response to a connection ID it can no longer route correctly.

 An endpoint MAY discard a connection ID for which retirement has been requested once an interval of no less than 3 PTO has elapsed since an acknowledgement is